Governed environment observation

 Is Scout an AI agent?

-In the loose sense the industry uses the term, yes — it is autonomous, it connects to external systems, and it produces structured outputs without human input at each step.
-In the more precise sense: no. Scout has no reasoning loop, no LLM calls, and no autonomous action capability.
-It is deterministic observation software connected to a governed workflow.
-Calling it an AI agent is technically accurate for the observation phase and somewhat misleading if it implies the action-capable phases that come later.
+In the loose sense the industry uses the term, it observes without a human clicking through every resource.
+In the precise sense: no. Scout has no reasoning loop, no LLM calls, and no autonomous action capability.
+A customer-hosted gateway supplies hashed evidence; AIM reconciles that evidence deterministically.
+Calling it an AI agent is misleading if it implies action-capable phases that remain closed.

 What IAM permissions does Scout need?